MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 >   - compose.dev.yaml
 > ```

+> [!TIP]
+> Once you are done with your development server and would like to shutdown the Docker containers, hit `Ctrl+C` in your terminal.

 If you'd prefer a development setup without using Docker, then continue on to the next sections.

 ## Initial setup